Lucasbrunoferreira/xablau-theme/README.md

-# Xablau Theme - VSCode
+# Xablau theme - VSCode
 `This a nice dark theme to your VSCode`